 All training is conducted under the direction of FA Futsal Certified and Licenced coaches in a fun and productive environment.
 Led by AJ, we have since added coaches Dylan, Emile, Bianca, Thomas and Justin to our coaching ranks and Rod as our referee coordinator.

-We also collaborate with other clubs, schools and organisations to provide customised training and matches for junior players in both indoor and outdoor forms of the game.
+We also collaborate with other clubs, schools and organisations to provide customised training and matches for players in both indoor and outdoor forms of the game.